DN-debug/peux-os-reborn/content/pages/index.md

         type: FeaturedItem
       - title: Apps & Packages
         subtitle: ''
-        text: >+
+        text: >
           PACMAN is the default CLI package manager along with yay as an alternative.
-For GUI, we are Bauh (ba-oo) -- one stop shop for Snaps/Flatpaks/Appimages and of-course AUR
+For GUI, we are Bauh (ba-oo) -- one stop shop for Snaps, Flatpaks, Appimages and AUR.
         image:
           url: /images/icon3.svg
           altText: Featured icon three